What is the first thing you do when you get started with work for the day?

 My day starts relatively early at half past six.
 I think it's great that the flextime framework in the company is so generous.
 This allows me to organize my working hours flexibly and balance work and family life.
 Since my department works closely with production, we usually have a lot going on at this time of day and the workday is in full swing.
 Nevertheless, I like to use the first cup of coffee of the day for a quick chat with the team.
 Here we talk about personal and business matters alike.
 Since I work part-time and am usually only at the company until noon, this is a good opportunity to get an update on any specific issues that may arose the previous day.
 After that, I immediately start working.
 There, I check whether any new appointments have been received and deal with any open emails.

-What are your main areas of focus in your work as department manager work preparation/production control mechanics?
+What are your main areas of focus in your work as Segment Manager?

-In my function as Head of Work Preparation/Production Control Mechanics, the main task is to organize the two areas.
+In my function as Segment Manager, the main task is to organize the two areas.
 We serve as the interface to many upstream and downstream departments in the company.
 One focus of our role is tracking manufacturing processes across several departments.

 In addition, we also handle many new projects, new product launches and launch samples on machines for the first time.
 Here I take care of organizing timing of the projects.